1796 Giovanni Battista Fabricatore

 Performance Video

 The soundboard is made of spruce and the back and sides of maple.
-The decorative weaving vines bordering the soundboard, continuing up the neck and encircling the headstock are made with close to a thousand pieces of hand-cut mother-of-pearl.
+The decorative weaving vines bordering the soundboard, continuing up the neck and encircling the headstock are crafted with close to a thousand pieces of hand-cut mother-of-pearl.
 The neck and headstock are veneered with tortoiseshell.
-Similar to the 1785 and 1795 G. B. Fabricatores in this collection, the body is quite shallow, and the neck and heel are inlaid with parallel bone strips running up to the head.
+Similar to the 1785 and 1795 G. B. Fabricatores in this collection, the body remains relatively shallow compared to other guitars from this period.
+The neck and heel are inlaid with parallel bone strips running up to the head.